griffinryan/tamber/docs/architecture.md

 1. Provide a terminal-first workflow for exploring prompt → music ideas in seconds.
 2. Keep planning, rendering, and asset management deterministic so sessions are reproducible.
-3. Support “light” operation (placeholder audio, no GPU) as well as full inference pipelines (MusicGen, Riffusion) on Apple Silicon.
+3. Support “light” operation (placeholder audio, no GPU) as well as full MusicGen inference on Apple Silicon.
 4. Leave space for future clients (desktop UI, web) by keeping the API boundary clean.

 ---